hantsy/spring-r2dbc-sample/docs/auditing.md

 }
 ```

  In the above codes, `PasswordEncoder` is use for password hashing, and here we used an in-memory `Map` to serve a `ReactiveUserDetailsService`.
-In a real world application, you can implements the `ReactiveUserDetailsService` interface and find users from databases.
+In a real world application, you can implements your own `ReactiveUserDetailsService` interface and fetch users from databases.

 ## Startup the application

-Mentioned in the previous posts, you need to a `ConnectionFactoryInitializer` to initialize the database schema if they are not ready at the application startup phase.
+Mentioned in the previous posts, you need to a `ConnectionFactoryInitializer` to initialize the database schema if they are not ready at the application startup.

 ```java
 @Bean